Canon T5i vs Panasonic GF3

 It is notable that the T5i has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T5i and the GF3 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the GF3 have been discontinued, but can regularly be found used on ebay.
 The GF3 was replaced by the Panasonic GF5, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5i and GF3 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic GF3 Manual.

 So how do things add up?
 Is the Canon T5i better than the Panasonic GF3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.